SuffolkLITLab/doc-assembly-line/internal_object_names.md

 A way to turn a Docx attachment into a pdf is with `pdf_concatenate(my_docx_variable_name)`

 * form_to_file_no_cover
 * form_to_sign (optional--only for preview screen)
 * final_form_to_file: the basic-questions file automatically combines form_to_file_no_cover with the cover page to create this.
 Normally never need to deal with this variable at all.

 These variables can all be created automatically for you by the basic-questions file, but you may not like those results.
 Make the first two manually for most interviews.

+You should also define this variable:
+* download_titles as a Python list.
+Like this: `download_title = ["My form title", "My second form title"]`

 ### Review screen